Single- and Multi-Objective Evolutionary Algorithms for the Knapsack Problem with Dynamically Changing Constraints: NSGA-II and SPEA2

-Comparing the results of algorithms in uniform instances according the total and offline partial errors (Tables \ref{tbl:tot_unif},\ref{tbl:par_unif}), also illustrates the importance of customized elitism in advanced evolutionary algorithm.
-The outperformance of MOEA\_D in low frequent changes according to the partial offline error shows that at the end of each interval, it has found a better solution than classic NSGA-II and SPEA2.
+Comparing the results of algorithms in uniform instances according the total and offline partial errors (Tables \ref{tbl:tot_unif},\ref{tbl:par_unif}), also illustrates the the importance of customized elitism in advanced evolutionary algorithm.
+The outperformance of \EAd in low frequency changes according to the partial offline error shows that at the end of each interval, it has found a better solution than classic NSGA-II and SPEA2.
 However, according to the total offline error, this progress is slow and not significantly better in average.

-Overall, our results suggest that NSGA-II(we) and SPEA2(we) using the elitism mechanism significantly outperform the classical NSGA-II, SPEA2 and MOEA\_D.
-Furthermore, our experiments confirmed that in environments with medium and high frequent changes MOEA\_D is outperformed by NSGA-II and SPEA2.
-However, there is no significant difference between the performance of MOEA\_D and classic versions of NSGA-II and SPEA2 when there is sufficient time for algorithms to adapt their solutions according to the new change.
+Overall, our results suggest that NSGA-II(we) and SPEA2(we) using the elitism mechanism significantly outperform the classical NSGA-II, SPEA2 and \EAd.
+Furthermore, our experiments confirmed that in environments with medium and high frequency changes \EAd is outperformed by NSGA-II and SPEA2.
+However, there is no significant difference between the performance of \EAd and classic versions of NSGA-II and SPEA2 when there is sufficient time for algorithms to adapt their solutions according to the new change.